rioualen/gene-regulation/doc/tutorials.rst

 For each study presented here we're creating a link to the gene-regulation library, previously downloaded in section "Quick start".

-*note to self: it might be better to use a copy of the library, in order to ensure consistency for later analyses. *
+Note: if you're using a clone of the library, you might want to make a copy of it, in order to ensure consistency for later analyses.

 Genome directory